Causal Mediation in Natural Experiments: MTE-based Estimation of CM Effects

 The error terms determine the bias in OLS estimates of the ADE and AIE, so the bias varies for different values of the error-term parameters $\text{Corr}\big(U_{0,i}, U_{1,i}\big) \in [-1, 1]$ and $\Var{U_{0,i}}, \Var{U_{1,i}} \geq 0$.
-The true AIE values vary, because $D_i(Z_i)$ compliers have higher average values of $U_{1,i} - U_{0,i}$ as $\text{Corr}\big(U_{0,i}, U_{1,i}\big)$ increases. \autoref{fig:rho-bias} shows CF estimates against estimates calculated by standard OLS, showing 95\% confidence intervals calculated from 1,000 bootstraps.
-The point estimates of the CF do not exactly equal the true values, as they are estimates from one simulation (not averages across many generated datasets, as in \autoref{fig:cm-uniform-dist}).
-The CF approach improves on OLS estimates by correcting for bias, with confidence regions overlapping the true values.\footnote{ In the appendix, \autoref{fig:sigma-1-bias} shows the same simulation while varying $\Var{U_{1,i}}$, with fixed $\Var{U_{0,i}} = 1, \text{Corr}\big(U_{0,i}, U_{1,i}\big) = 0.5$.
-The conclusion is the same as for varying the correlation coefficient, $\rho$, in \autoref{fig:rho-bias}. } This correction did not come for free: the standard errors are significantly greater in a CF approach than OLS.
-In this manner, this simulation shows the pros and cons of using the CF approach to estimating CM effects in practice.
+The true AIE values vary, because $D_i(Z_i)$ compliers have higher average values of $U_{1,i} - U_{0,i}$ as $\text{Corr}\big(U_{0,i}, U_{1,i}\big)$ increases. \autoref{fig:rho-bias} shows MTE-based estimates against estimates calculated by standard OLS, showing 95\% confidence intervals calculated from 1,000 bootstraps.
+The point estimates of the MTE-based approach do not exactly equal the true values, as they are estimates from one simulation (not averages across many generated datasets, as in \autoref{fig:cm-uniform-dist}).
+The MTE approach improves on OLS estimates by correcting for bias, with confidence regions overlapping the true values.\footnote{ In the appendix, \autoref{fig:sigma-1-bias} shows the same simulation while varying $\Var{U_{1,i}}$, with fixed $\Var{U_{0,i}} = 1, \text{Corr}\big(U_{0,i}, U_{1,i}\big) = 0.5$.
+The conclusion is the same as for varying the correlation coefficient, $\rho$, in \autoref{fig:rho-bias}. } This correction did not come for free: the standard errors are significantly greater in an MTE approach than conventional CM estimates (based on two-stage OLS).
+In this manner, this simulation shows the pros and cons of using the MTE approach to estimating CM effects in practice.